sabirah-shuaybi/Palindrome5Digits/README.md

 # Palindrome5Digits

-  This program presents three distinct algorithms that ultimately compute the sum of all possible 5-digit palindromes.
+  This program presents three distinct algorithms that ultimately compute the sum of all 5-digit palindromes.

   (Palindrome: a sequence of letters, characters or numbers that reads the same backwards as forwards)